MellKam/vue-plyr/packages/vue-plyr/README.md

 # Instalation

-This package has two peer dependencies.
+This package has two required peer dependencies.

 ```json
 "peerDependencies": {